-16.A.3.d.
-Veteran's Preference - In the recruitment application screening process, a military veteran's preference will be awarded to applicants who are separated under honorable conditions and who, other than for training purposes, served in any branch of the armed forces of the United States during any period of any declared war, any undeclared war, other armed hostilities against an armed foreign enemy, or served on active duty in any such branch in any campaign or expedition for which a campaign badge is authorized.
+15.A.3.d.
+Veteran's Preference In the recruitment application screening process, a military veteran's preference will be awarded to applicants who are separated under honorable conditions and who, other than for training purposes, served in any branch of the armed forces of the United States during any period of any declared war, any undeclared war, other armed hostilities against an armed foreign enemy, or served on active duty in any such branch in any campaign or expedition for which a campaign badge is authorized.
 Veterans shall receive preference in the application screening.
-If a numeric scoring is used, a minimum 5-point increase shall be added to the total numeric score.
+If a numeric score is used, a minimum 5-point increase shall be added to the total numeric score.
 If no numeric score is used, the applicant shall be added to the interview eligible list.

-16.A.3.d.i.
-Applicants who, because of disability incurred in the line of duty, are receiving monetary compensation or disability retired benefits by reason of public laws administered by the Department of Defense or the Veterans Administration, or any successor thereto, are entitled to 10 points or preferential treatment pursuant to 16.A.3.d.; or
+15.A.3.d.i.
+Applicants who, because of disability incurred in the line of duty, are receiving monetary compensation or disability retired benefits by reason of public laws administered by the Department of Defense or the Veterans Administration, or any successor thereto, are entitled to 10 points of preferential treatment pursuant to Rule 15.A.3.d.; or

-16.A.3.d.ii.
-Applicants who are the surviving spouse of any person who was or would have been entitled to additional points under section 16.A.3.d. or 16.A.3.d.i., or who is the surviving spouse of any person who died during such service or as a result of service-connected cause while on active duty in any such branch, other than for training purposes, are also entitled to 5 points or preferential treatment pursuant to 16.A.3.d.
+15.A.3.d.ii.
+Applicants who are the surviving spouse of any person who was or would have been entitled to additional points under section Rule 15.A.3.d. or Rule 15.A.3.d.i., or who is the surviving spouse of any person who died during such service or as a result of service-connected cause while on active duty in any such branch, other than for training purposes, are also entitled to 5 points or preferential treatment pursuant to Rule 15.A.3.d..

-16.A.3.d.iii.
+15.A.3.d.iii.
 To confirm the validity of veteran status and receive preferential treatment, applicants must provide a certificate from the department of defense or of the veteran's administration, such as DD214 documentation, at the time the initial application is submitted.
-An applicant requesting the veteran's preference as a spouse pursuant to 16.A.3.d.ii. must provide the certificate of the department of defense or of the veteran's administration, or any successor thereto, for the applicant's former spouse as conclusive proof of death incurred in the line of duty during such service.
-In addition, the applicant requesting veteran's preference as a spouse of the veteran.
+An applicant requesting the veteran's preference as a spouse pursuant to Rule 15.A.3.d.ii must provide the certificate of the department of defense or of the veteran's administration, or any successor thereto, for the applicant's former spouse as conclusive proof of death incurred in the line of duty during such service.
+In addition, the applicant requesting veteran's preference as a spouse must provide proof that he or she was the legally recognized spouse of the veteran.
 If an applicant fails to provide documentation to support their entitlement to veteran's preference, the applicant will not receive the preference.
 The applicant must provide the documentation while the vacancy is open.

-16.A.3.d.iv.
+15.A.3.d.iv.
 Applicants are entitled to up to 10 total points for veteran's preference.
 An applicant may qualify for more than one type of veteran's preference, but the total number of points given to an applicant shall not exceed 10 points.

-16.A.4.
+15.A.4.
 Applications

-16.A.4.a.
+15.A.4.a.
 All applications shall be submitted electronically using an applicant tracking system approved by the State Court Administrator, or designee.
 The State Court Administrator, or designee, may reject any application submitted in any other form, unless the application is submitted as an approved accommodation.

-16.A.4.b.
+15.A.4.b.
 An applicant's signature on the application, or electronic signature if the application is submitted electronically, shall constitute certification that to the best of the applicant's knowledge, all information entered on the application is true.